sri6792/first-project-on-AI/README.md

 - Frontend: HTML, CSS, JavaScript (Bootstrap)
 - Backend: Python with Flask
 - Database: SQLite
-- APIs:* Nutritionix API or any open food/nutrition API
+- APIs: google gemini api and Nutritionix API or any open food/nutrition API
 - Tools: GitHub

+before running the project use npm install set up the .env.local folder to set up api key (for gemini) then to run the project use npm run dev